-- Cookies Feature Required, page 6-1
+- Required Cookies Feature, page 6-1

-- MBeans in the CDAT Application, page 6-1
+- CDAT Application MBeans, page 6-1

 - Adding a New Application to the CDAT Main Window, page 6-4

 - Configuring CDAT Login Values, page 6-4

-Cookies Feature Required
+Required Cookies Feature

 Make sure that the cookies feature is enabled on the browser in which you are running CDAT.
-If the CDAT application tends to log itself off unexpectedly, check the browser's cookies setting.
+If the CDAT application tends to log off unexpectedly, check the browser cookies setting.

-MBeans in the CDAT Application
+CDAT Application MBeans